What is the ERS Distance Learning Program?

 - Builds stronger relationships and collaborative networks between ERS researchers and minority-serving institutions.

 How does the program work?

 Each semester, ERS researchers give presentations on timely and policy-relevant topics that broadly cover issues pertaining to food and agricultural policy.
 The presentations are delivered directly to the classrooms of participating institutions using interactive, real-time technologies.
 Students interact with ERS researchers by asking questions during the presentation and by giving their own presentations.

-Fall 2014 Seminar Schedule (seminars will be given every other Tuesday and Wednesday, beginning at 2:00 p.m.
-Eastern Standard Time):
+Spring 2015 Seminar Schedule (all panel discussions will be given on Tuesdays, beginning at 2:00 p.m.
+Eastern Time):

 ||School Meals in Transition